-CHAMPS and the Northwest Regional Primary Care Association (NWRPCA) welcomed attendees, exhibitors, and presenters from across the nation at this past year's Annual Primary Care Conference held October 14-17, 2012 in Denver, CO at the Westin City Center.
+CHAMPS and Northwest Regional Primary Care Association (NWRPCA) welcomed attendees, exhibitors, and presenters from across the nation at this past year’s Annual Primary Care Conference held October 15-18, 2016 in Denver, CO.
 Participants enjoyed formal and informal networking and educational opportunities with the Western Clinicians Network (WCN) as well as clinicians, board members, and administrative staff from health centers, Primary Care Associations, governmental offices, and related organizations in Regions VIII (Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming), IX (Arizona, California, Hawaii, Nevada, and the Pacific Islands), X (Alaska, Idaho, Oregon, and Washington), and across the country.

 Please click or scroll down to learn more about:

 Educational & Networking Sessions

 Other Conference Events